 The SLURM system copies many environment variables from your current session to the compute host where the script is run including PATH and your current working directory.
 As a result, you can specify files relative to your current location (e.g. ./myfolder/myfiles/myfile.txt).

 #SBATCH -n 1

 This line sets the number of cores that you're requesting.
 Make sure that your tool can use multiple cores before requesting more than one.
 If this parameter is omitted, SLURM assumes -n 1.

 This line requests that the cores are all on node.
 Only change this to >1 if you know your code uses a message passing protocol like MPI.
 SLURM makes no assumptions on this parameter -- if you request more than one core (-n > 1) and your forget this parameter, your job may be scheduled across nodes; and unless your job is MPI (multinode) aware, your job will run slowly, as it is oversubscribed on the master node and wasting resources on the other(s).

 #SBATCH -t 5

 This line specifies the running time for the job in minutes.
 You can also the convenient format D-HH:MM.
 If your job runs longer than the value you specify here, it will be cancelled.
-Jobs have a maximum run time of 7 days on Navigator, though extensions can be done.
-There is no penalty for over-requesting time.
+Jobs have a maximum run time of 2 days on Navigator, though extensions can be done.
+There is no penalty for over-requesting time but the job will not run.
 NOTE!
-If this parameter is omitted on any partition, the your job will be given the default of 10 minutes.
+If this parameter is omitted on any partition, the your job will be given the default of 1 hour.